Updated May 26, 2025 – Several updates noted with “UPDATE MAY 2025”

 ✈️ Delays approaching the gate after landing

 Concourses B and C are notorious for their overcrowding, but in my experience, B is a lot worse.
 I had flights out of C6 and B3, each on a late Thursday afternoon, and the gate areas and walkways were both very congested.
 I believe that part of the problem is that the gate waiting areas are rather small and provide limited seating, so passengers spill into the hallways while waiting for their flight.
-Concourse C was crowded but manageable; Concourse B, on the other hand, was a challenge trying to get to the gate and restrooms.
+Concourse C was crowded but manageable; Concourse B, on the other hand, was so congested that it was a challenge trying to get to the gate and restrooms.

 Concourse E, which only serves regional jets, is more spacious and has a decent amount of seating.

-Dining at CLT
+Dining and Shopping at CLT

-At the heart of CLT is the Atrium, an area lined with eateries (counter service and table service), stores, and much more.
+At the heart of CLT is the Atrium, an area lined with eateries (offering both counter service and table service), stores, and much more.
 The Atrium connects to each concourse and is a great place to grab a bite to eat.
-The concourses also have restaurants and grab-and-go markets, but the Atrium is not as crowded.
+Between Concourses D and E is another area with a handful of eateries and tables, known as the Plaza.
+Aside from the Atrium and the Plaza, each concourse has a few eateries and grab-and-go markets.

 Resting at CLT

 During my return flight from Europe (2024), I had a 6.5-hour connection at CLT.
 By the time I arrived at the airport, I had been awake for about 20 hours and felt a bit under the weather, so I decided to rent a room for 2 hours to take a much-needed nap.
 The 2 hours, base rate plus taxes, cost $117.98.
-The Minute Suites are not cheap, but they are well worth the price when you really need some sleep and peace after a long day of traveling.
+The Minute Suites are not cheap, but they are well worth the price when you really need some rest and peace after a long day of travel.

 For more information on Minute Suites or to reserve a room, visit their website.